Efetobor/Hackathon/README.md

 # Hackathon
 Applitools Hackathon

-This test and the chrome driver in it is compactible  with  Chrome 78.0 browser.
+The chrome driver used for this test is compactible with Chrome 78.0 browser.

 Pre-requisites:

 --- Maven installed on the machine to execute tests.
 --- TestNg installed in eclipse or other editor used.

 path to test files: src/test/java/traditionalTests or /visualAITests